JuliaSIMD/LoopVectorization.jl/docs/src/examples/dot_product.md

 Double precision benchmarks pitting Julia's builtin dot product, and code compiled with a variety of compilers:
 ![dot](https://raw.githubusercontent.com/JuliaSIMD/LoopVectorization.jl/docsassets/docs/src/assets/bench_dot_v2.svg)
 What we just described is the core of the approach used by all these compilers.
 The variation in results is explained mostly by how they handle vectors with lengths that are not an integer multiple of `W`.
 I ran these on a computer with AVX512 so that `W = 8`.
-LLVM, the backend compiler of both Julia and Clang, shows rapid performance degredation as `N % 4W` increases, where `N` is the length of the vectors.
+LLVM, the backend compiler of both Julia and Clang, shows rapid performance degradation as `N % 4W` increases, where `N` is the length of the vectors.
 This is because, to handle the remainder, it uses a scalar loop that runs as written: multiply and add single elements, one after the other.

 Initially, GCC (gfortran) stumbled in throughput, because it does not use separate accumulation vectors by default except on Power, even with `-funroll-loops`.